CLICK HERE FOR OUR VISITOR GUIDE WEBSITE themachars.co.uk

 Golf

-St Medan Golf Course, Monreith - a 9 hole golf course visitors can pay and play £12 at time of writing.
+St Medan Golf Course, Monreith - a 9 hole golf course visitors can pay and play £15 at time of writing - honesty box or book online.

 Wigtown and Bladnoch Golf Club - a 9 hole golf course about 10 miles away.